Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your personal concerns and preferences

-Doctors are always finding new ways to treat pancreatic cancer.
-They test these new methods in clinical trials.
-Before beginning treatment, ask your doctor if there are any clinical trials you should consider.
+Researchers are always looking for new ways to treat pancreatic cancer.
+These new methods are tested in clinical trials.
+Talk with your healthcare provider to find out if there are any clinical trials you should consider.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |